Austin Herink: Professional career

 After completing his collegiate career, Herink began to prepare for the possibility of playing in the NFL.
 However, he went undrafted and unsigned.
 He then signed with the Vienna Vikings for the spring 2019 season.
 Herink was the quarterback and assistant passing game coordinator for the Vienna Vikings, a pro football club in Vienna, Austria.
 He led the team to a second-place finish in both the Austrian Football League and the European Football League.
-Statistically, Herink finished the Austrian Football League season ranked 2nd in passing yards, 4th in TD passes and 4th in passer rating.
+Statistically, Herink finished the Austrian Football League season ranked second in passing yards, fourth in touchdown passes, and fourth in passer rating.